-But the truth is that while these steps have been effective in the past, DDoS attacks are now usually too large for these measures to have any significant effect.
-Again, the most you can hope for is that they will buy you a little time as an attack ramps up.
+But the truth is that while these steps have been effective in the past, DDoS attacks are now usually too large for these measures to be able to stop a DDoS attack completely.
+Again, the most you can hope for is that they will buy you a little time as a DDoS attack ramps up.

 You stand a better chance of withstanding a DDoS attack if your Web server is located in a hosting center than if you run it yourself.
-That's because its data center will likely have far higher bandwidth links and higher capacity routers than your company has itself, and its staff will probably have more experience dealing with attacks.
-Having your Web server located with a hoster will also keep DDoS traffic aimed at your Web server off your corporate LAN, so at least that part of your business -- including email and possibly voice over IP services -- should operate normally during an attack.
+That's because its data center will likely have far higher bandwidth links and higher capacity routers than your company has, and its staff will probably have more experience dealing with attacks.
+Having your Web server located with a hoster will also keep DDoS traffic aimed at your Web server off your corporate LAN so at least that part of your business – including email and possibly voice over IP (VoIP) services – should operate normally during an attack.

-If an attack is large enough, the first thing a hosting company or ISP is likely to do is "null route" your traffic -- which results in packets destined for your Web server being dropped before they arrive.
+If a DDoS attack is large enough, the first thing a hosting company or ISP is likely to do is "null route" your traffic – which results in packets destined for your Web server being dropped before they arrive.

-"It can be very costly for a hosting company to allow a DDoS on to their network because it consumes a lot of bandwidth and can affect other customers, so the first thing we might do is black hole you for a while," says Liam Enticknap, a network operations engineer at PEER 1 hosting.
+"It can be very costly for a hosting company to allow a DDoS onto their network because it consumes a lot of bandwidth and can affect other customers, so the first thing we might do is black hole you for a while," said Liam Enticknap, a network operations engineer at PEER 1 hosting.

-Tim Pat Dufficy, managing director of ISP and hosting company ServerSpace, agrees.
-"The first thing we do when we see a customer under attack is log on to our routers and stop the traffic getting on to our network," he says.
+Tim Pat Dufficy, managing director of ISP and hosting company ServerSpace, agreed.
+"The first thing we do when we see a customer under attack is log onto our routers and stop the traffic getting onto our network," he says.
 "That takes about two minutes to propagate globally using BGP (border gateway protocol) and then traffic falls off."

-"If a customer needs DDoS mitigation then we divert their traffic to (DDoS mitigation company) Black Lotus," says Dufficy.
+"If a customer needs DDoS mitigation, then we divert their traffic to (DDoS mitigation company) Black Lotus," said Dufficy.
 "We do this using BGP, so it only takes a few minutes."

-Black Lotus's scrubbing center can handle very high levels of traffic indeed, and sends on the cleaned traffic to its intended destination.
-This does result in higher latency for website users, but the alternative is that they can't access the site at all.
+Black Lotus's scrubbing center can handle very high levels of traffic, and sends on the cleaned traffic to its intended destination.
+This results in higher latency for website users, but the alternative is that they wouldn't be able to access the site at all.

 DDoS mitigation services are not free, so it's up to you whether you want to pay to stay online or take the hit and wait for the DDoS attack to subside before continuing to do business.
 Subscribing to a DDoS mitigation service on an ongoing basis may cost a few hundred dollars a month.
 If you wait until you need one, however, expect to pay much more for the service and wait longer before it starts to work.